crosenth/moose/README.md

 # moose

-A tool for grouping and summarizing large alignment or kmer based classifications into something more concise and readable.
+A tool for taxonomically selecting, grouping and summarizing pairwise alignment classifications into something more concise and readable.

-Moose stands for nothing.
-It is the name of my cat.

 ## authors